Slide

 PlayPlay

-Companies need to understand the impact on their supply chain with the new changes with Brexit.
-Ensuring that your business is compliant with all current customs rules and regulations is now more important than ever.
-Non-compliance can have a devastating impact on businesses and could make your business subject to an increased number of audits, delays in the clearance of goods and the removal of duty reliefs.
-When combined with the additional checks placed on international shipments, could prove disastrous.
+Companies must understand the impact of Brexit on their supply chains.
+Ensuring compliance with current customs rules and regulations is now more critical than ever.
+Non-compliance can have severe consequences, including increased audits, delays in goods clearance, and the loss of duty reliefs.
+Combined with the additional checks on international shipments, this could prove highly disruptive to business operations.

-The current Brexit terms have been agreed with the EU and approved in the UK Houses of Parliament.
-The UK is taking back control of their trade policy and has left the EU customs union and single market.
-The agreement is subject to the UK not breaching the terms of the agreement.
+The current Brexit terms have been agreed with the EU and approved by the UK Parliament.
+The UK has reclaimed control of its trade policy and has left both the EU Customs Union and the Single Market.
+The agreement, however, remains contingent on the UK continuing to uphold its obligations.

 • Part 1 – common and institutional provisions;